 It is your responsibility to submit a complete proposal that adheres to the guidelines.
 As such, it is critical that faculty members review the application instructions and guidelines carefully.
 The FDRC has decided that it will not review proposals that do not confirm with the guidelines including the submission and certification deadline.
 Drafts can be emailed to the OSPR for early review at least 24 hours prior to the deadline for completeness and formatting; however, OSPR staff cannot be responsible for incomplete or non-compliant submissions.

-The link to the FDRC Application Form will be posted when the next competition opens.
+A link to the online application will be posted when the next deadline is announced.
 Please review the program guidelines and application instructions carefully to prepare your materials.
+Contact for questions or assistance.

 For more information about the program and application process, please review the FDRC Award Presentation (PPTX).